A broody hen can be a blessing or a curse!

 If you do not have time to spend chasing after her and removing her from the next then send her directly to jail!

-Jail is preferably a wire mesh cage.
+Jail is preferably a wire mesh cage, or a plastic chicken crate.

 Put her in the cage with food and water, but no bedding.
 You need to place the cage somewhere off the ground so that she gets fresh air circulating underneath to cool her down.
 Place the cage in a bright and well ventilated area.